-In August, the FDA approved, and CDC recommended the Pfizer-BioNTech COVID-19 Vaccine for use in individuals 16 years of age and older, under the FDA's Biologics License Application (BLA) approval.
+On August 23, the FDA approved the Pfizer-BioNTech COVID-19 Vaccine for use in individuals 16 years of age and older, and on August 30 the CDC recommended the Pfizer-BioNTech COVID-19 vaccine for individuals age 16 years and older under the FDA's Biologics License Application (BLA) approval.
 This vaccine will now be marketed as Comirnaty (koe-mir'-na-tee).
-This vaccine continues to be available and recommended under emergency use authorization (EUA) for individuals 12 through 15 years of age, for the administration of an additional third dose in certain immunocompromised individuals, and a booster dose in specified populations.
+In addition to populations included above, this vaccine continues to be available and recommended under emergency use authorization (EUA) for individuals 12 through 15 years of age, for the administration of an additional third dose in certain immunocompromised individuals, and a booster dose in specified populations, as described below.

-The FDA-approved Pfizer-BioNTech product Comirnaty (COVID-19 Vaccine, mRNA) and the FDA-authorized Pfizer-BioNTech COVID-19 Vaccine under EUA have the same formulation and can be used interchangeably to provide the COVID-19 vaccination series without presenting any safety or effectiveness concerns.
+The FDA-approved Pfizer-BioNTech product Comirnaty (COVID-19 Vaccine, mRNA) and the FDAauthorized Pfizer-BioNTech COVID-19 Vaccine under EUA have the same formulation and can be used interchangeably to provide the COVID-19 vaccination series without presenting any safety or effectiveness concerns.
 Therefore, providers can use doses distributed under the EUA to administer the vaccination series for those seeking the approved vaccine.
 The updated Fact Sheet for Recipients provides additional information about both the approved and authorized vaccine.
 Providers should continue to use the vaccines on their shelves.